htmldbjs/htmldbjs/docs/methods/hideLoaders.md

 ### `HTMLDB.hideLoaders`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method hides all the loaders within the current page.

 #### Description